yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'grid-column'</code> allows you to specify where on the grid the column of the item starts and ends.
+> `'grid-column'` allows you to specify where on the grid the column of the item starts and ends.<br>
-> the syntax is <code>'start / end'</code>, where start and end are column positions.
+> the syntax is `'start / end'`, where start and end are column positions.
-> In this example, the item starts at the first column and ends at the second column.
+> > In this example, the item starts at the first column and ends at the second column.

 ### grid-column-start / grid-column-end
 ```html